Pedromaia26/LAPR3-ISEP/Readme.md

 ### Theorical Introduction ###
 In first sprint of the project that was presented to us, it required that we elaborate a product that would support the delivery of containers only by sea.
 In this service we should be able to import a file that contains a list of ships, and from this list return it to a BST, and basically it should allow the management of ships, dynamic data of ships and containers.

-In this second sprint, the previously elaborated product would have to contain a coherent connection between the database and the implementation carried out in Java.
+In second sprint, the previously elaborated product would have to contain a coherent connection between the database and the implementation carried out in Java.
 In this service we should also be able to import a file that contains a list of ports and be able to find the closest port given its call sign.
 Then, with the help of the Pl/Sql language, the product should be able to determine some information related to the transport of goods (loading and unloading of containers) and information related to the ship, such as the current weight.

+In this third sprint, the product that was requested and that has been developed over the last few weeks should be able to import data related to countries, ports, borders and some data referring to the database so that it would be possible to create a freight network.
+In this service, in addition to the aforementioned, the product should be able to identify which ports or cities are closest to all other locations and, finally, it should also be able to avoid any invalid data entered or updated within the database.

 ### Work Organization, Planning and Methodology ###
 The methodology followed by our group is based on Scrum®, so all our work was developed in a certain way, starting with planning who and what each member of the group would do.
 One of the central parts of our team was mutual help, as without it it would be almost impossible to work as a team.
-In this second sprint, unlike the first sprint, it was already possible to have a more active and more efficient communication and therefore, we believe that over these weeks the spirit of mutual help was much greater and much more consistent.
+In this third sprint, in addition to the first and second sprints, the team was much more united in solving the requested problems during these three weeks.
+We believe that one of the keys to the success of this sprint was being more up-to-date on the pace at which the work was developing, this of course with the help of the daily meetings.
 To help organize the sprint, we use Jira software.

 We first analyze the user stories and then build the Use-Case Diagram shown below.
 After that, and following a Scrum methodology, we gave an estimated value so that we could know how long each use case would take.